spraakbanken/mink-backend/documentation/developers-guide.md

 that should be followed (more or less) to achieve successful processing of data.
 Reading the following workflow description will give you a general idea of how the Mink backend works.

-**1. Creating a new corpus**
+### 1. Creating a new corpus

 Before any data can be uploaded and processed a user needs to create a corpus (when using the Mink frontend this is done behind the scenes).
-When creating a new corpus Mink will generate a unique corpus ID (prefixed with 'mink-') and a job item which will be stored in the backend's corpus registry.
+When creating a new corpus Mink will generate a unique corpus ID (prefixed with 'mink-') and create an [info object](#info-object).
 The generated corpus ID will also be registered in the authentication system and the user creating the corpus will receive owner rights.
 Creating a new corpus is done through the `/create-corpus` route.

-**2. Uploading corpus source files**
+### 2. Uploading corpus source files

 The uploaded corpus source files will be stored on the [storage server](#servers) in a directory that receives its name from the corpus ID.
 When uploading multiple files the backend will check whether the file extensions match since Sparv cannot handle a corpus with source files of different types.
 Uploading source files is done with the `/upload-sources` route.

-**3. Uploading a corpus config file**
+### 3. Uploading a corpus config file

 Before a corpus can be processed with Sparv the user needs to upload a [Sparv corpus config file](https://spraakbanken.gu.se/sparv/#/user-manual/corpus-configuration).
 When using Mink through the frontend the